 Finally, the study highlights the need to pay particular attention to those who are, and likely to continue to be, left behind.
 This means directing policy efforts to specific groups, those below the poverty line as well as ethnic minority communities, to the specific sectors and occupations where these groups are concentrated, and to the specific locations in which they live.
-Increasing agricultural productivity and facilitating women small farmers' integration into dynamic agricultural value chains in particular was identified as an important route to inclusive growth.
+Increasing agricultural productivity and facilitating women small farmers' integration into dynamic

-Various policy recommendations have been made throughout the study.
-An overarching recommendation, which cuts across all sectors, is the need for comprehensive analytical frameworks at macro, meso and micro levels that can spell out the interconnections between different dimensions of gender inequality and aspects of economic policy.
+Levels of vocational and technical training of both agricultural value chains in particular was identified as an important route to inclusive growth. men and women are also low in other sectors.
+In the garment industry, explicit note was made of Various policy recommendations have been the fact that women workers were less likely to made throughout the study.
+An overarching receive training than men.
+The need to address recommendation, which cuts across all sectors, is gender gaps in training opportunities is all the the need for comprehensive analytical frameworks more urgent because women's share of the at macro, meso and micro levels that can spell out the interconnections between different dimensions of gender inequality and aspects of economic policy.
 This will help to ground policy efforts in rigorous analysis.
 This concluding section groups these recommendations together under broad policy categories to highlight their relevance across sectors and how they complement each other.